hasnain23233/CNN-Project/README.md

 # Contact

-For any queries or suggestions, please contact [Your Name] at [Your Email].
+For any queries or suggestions, please contact Hasnain khushi at hasnainkhushi152@gmail.com.